 - Online survey: so long as a robust email list of target respondents is available, these surveys are easy to do using free or inexpensive software.
 If not, the time to source emails and build the list may be overly time-consuming.
-These surveys tend to deliver the best results when respondents already know the survey sender; otherwise, the return rate may be low. - Semi-structured interviews: these can be helpful in individual meetings with key influencers as a means of gathering consistent information.
+These surveys tend to deliver the best results when respondents already know the survey sender; otherwise, the return rate may be low.
+When designing the survey, include your target audience in survey design, to make sure format and framing of questions make sense to the target group.
+The target user must be able to easily access and submit responses to the survey. - Semi-structured interviews: these can be helpful in individual meetings with key influencers as a means of gathering consistent information.
 It is an inexpensive approach that should yield feedback from a small but representative audience.
 The limitation is that these interviews can be time-consuming.
 In addition, consultation with a small group may risk missing key information that might emerge when engaging a larger, more diverse group. - Technical assessment/questionnaire: this may be required when the scope of consultation is broad and specific technical information is needed from a range of institutions.
 It may also be used effectively to test existing baseline information. - Focus group discussions: these would be most helpful in gathering opinions on priorities and needs, rather than technical information.
 It may be particularly useful among beneficiaries, particularly those who cannot be reached via internet or mobile phones.
+When designing focus groups consider whether to separate groups by sex.

-An important consideration is whether some audiences will be left out if outreach relies exclusively on technology, as not all potential beneficiaries will have regular access to email other technologies.
-It is important to consider whether specialized outreach might be warranted or whether SERVIR can engage intermediaries with reliable information about the needs of special audiences.
+An important consideration is whether some audiences will be left out if outreach relies exclusively on technology, as not all potential beneficiaries will have regular access to email or other technologies.
+Learning differences between women's and men's use of technologies during the consultation phase guides outreach strategies, but also becomes a useful datapoint for service implementation.
+It is also important to consider whether specialized outreach might be warranted or whether SERVIR can engage intermediaries with reliable information about the needs of special audiences.